 Universities and colleges don’t ‘own’ knowledge anymore.
 Internet technology and MOOCS now enable a shift to individual access any where and at any time.

-It is a good time for teachers and lecturers to ask themselves: ‘What is the job here?’
-Or even ‘Is this still the job I want to be doing?’
+It is a good time for educators to ask themselves: ‘What is the job here?’
+Or even ‘Is this still the work I want to be doing?’

 The new and future role of faculty demands a shift from one of delivery and didactic teaching to one where they are visibly adding value – and there is great potential for all-round benefit to this.
 For students, educators, employers, and even communities, there is a wonderful opportunity for shared exploration into deeper quality learning that enables all facets of positive growth in life.